saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 Salt is well suited to act as a configuration management system.
 This is because Salt:
 - can interface with a plethora of systems (Linux, Windows, Juniper, Cisco, ESXi and more)
-- interfaces with other external systems, or can easily be made to do so (Vault, Netbox, SQL servers and more)
+- interfaces with other external systems, or can easily be made to do so (Vault, Netbox, databases and more)
 - offers you easy ways to plug in Python libraries to overcome configuration challenge
 - gives you granular control as well as ways to abstract complexity and work on a different layers